telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 ## Socket.IO Capturing

-[Socket.IO](https://socket.io) is a technology that provides bidirectional, low-latency and event-based communication between a client application and a server.
+[Socket.IO](https://socket.io) is a technology that provides bidirectional, low-latency, and event-based communication between a client application and a server.

-Fiddler Everywhere supports Socket.IO capturing out-of-the-box through all capturing modes.
+Fiddler Everywhere supports Socket.IO, capturing out-of-the-box through all capturing modes.
 The Fiddler application provides dedicated [Socket.IO inspectors]({%slug inspector-types%}#socketio-inspectors) to examine and extract data from the gRPC session's [handshake]({%slug inspector-types%}#handshake-tab), and [messages]({%slug inspector-types%}#messages-tab).